 About Richard Medrano

-Meanwhile lets just say that we are proud Richard Medrano contributed a whooping 18 entries.
+But we are proud to say that Richard Medrano contributed 18 entries already.

 Uri McMillan, Associate Professor of African American studies and English, has been named the 2021–22 Walter Jackson Bate fellow at the Harvard Radcliffe Institute.
 He will join a group of artists, scientists, scholars and practitioners for a year of discovery and interdisciplinary exchange in Cambridge.
 Congratulations Uri!!
 Read Full Story